Uncovering the Truth

 Advocacy & Visibility

 In 2021, state legislatures across the country began introducing bills that target LGBTQ+ youth.
-In response, Prism began working with trans videographer Maxwell Kuzma to produce videos that would raise awareness about the harmful legislation.
-As the political climate worsened in 2022, Prism again partnered with Max to create the Who We Are Campaign, a series of short interviews featuring LGBTQ+ youth in southwest Alabama talking about their lived experiences.
-That visibility campaign attracted over 20,000 views online within just a few months.
+In response, Prism collaborated with trans videographer Maxwell Kuzma to produce videos that highlighted the experiences of LGBTQ+ young people.
+The following year, Prism partnered with Max again to create the Who We Are Campaign, a series of short interviews featuring LGBTQ+ youth in southwest Alabama sharing their personal stories.
+The campaign quickly gained traction, reaching over 20,000 views online within just a few months.

 Vision for the Future